 I did, 8 months later.

-The shortest process (aside from those who never get back to meat all) was a vendor I applied to for a professional services role.
+The shortest process (aside from those who never get back to me at all) was a vendor I applied to for a professional services role.
 Their recruiter emailed me on a Sunday morning asking me to call them as soon as possible!
 It was Mother’s Day, and I knew I’d be traveling the next day, so I quickly emailed to let them know my plan to call them in the morning.
-After leaving a couple of voicemails across the next two days, I was finally called back and they immediately asked what my salary requirement was.
+After leaving a couple of voicemails across the next two days, I was finally called back, and they immediately asked what my salary requirement was.

 Still, maybe tell me I’m pretty before you dump me.

-The positions are still listed on their website.
+At this time, the position is still listed on their website.